DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/1 Configuration/valueAxis/minVisualRangeLength/minVisualRangeLength.md

 ---

-When you use the UI component as an <a href="https://docs.devexpress.com/DevExtremeAspNetMvc/400943/devextreme-aspnet-mvc-controls" target="_blank">ASP.NET MVC 5 Control</a> or a <a href="https://docs.devexpress.com/AspNetCore/400263/aspnet-core-controls#devextreme-based-aspnet-core-controls" target="_blank">DevExtreme-Based ASP.NET Core Control</a>, specify this option via the `VizTimeInterval` enum.
+When you use the UI component as an <a href="https://docs.devexpress.com/DevExtremeAspNetMvc/400943/devextreme-aspnet-mvc-controls" target="_blank">ASP.NET MVC 5 Control</a> or a <a href="https://docs.devexpress.com/AspNetCore/400263/aspnet-core-controls#devextreme-based-aspnet-core-controls" target="_blank">DevExtreme-Based ASP.NET Core Control</a>, specify this property via the `VizTimeInterval` enum.
 This enum accepts the same values, but they start with an upper-case letter, for example, *'day'* becomes `Day`.

 #####See Also#####
 - [wholeRange](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/valueAxis/wholeRange '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/valueAxis/wholeRange/')